nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ## Encoder support

+Note: this section is subject to change in the near future due to ongoing encoder support migration work.

 We have now arrived at the penultimate chapter in this Add-on Internals article for StationPlaylist add-on: encoder support, the second pillar for the SPL Utilities global plugin.
 We'll talk about how encoder support is implemented, how NVDA can detect stream labels and a behind the scenes overview of what happens when you connect to a streaming server.

 ### Encoder support: From suggestion to implementation